AdobeDocs/commerce-learn.en/help/app-builder/first-app/testing-locally.md

 ## Who is this video for?

-* Developers new to Adobe Commerce with limited experience with Adobe App Builder who is ready to test their first Adobe Developer App Builder app.
+* Developers new to Adobe Commerce with limited experience using Adobe App Builder who are ready to test their first Adobe Developer App Builder app.

 ## Video content